 Detect slow loading plugins on your site and replace them with alternatives.
 Scan your website with GTMetrix and check which plugins take more time to load.
 Remove them to improve your Core Web Vitals and deliver content faster.

 Keep your WordPress up-to-date.
 Developers update their products to cover performance issues, security vulnerabilities, and other bugs.

-So don't hesitate to switch to the latest version when an update notification comes.
+So don’t hesitate to switch to the latest version when an update notification comes.
 If necessary, test changes on the staging area first.
-Many web hosts allows you to create staging sites to text updates before applying them on the main site.
+Many web hosts allow you to create staging sites to text updates before applying them on the main site.

 Visit Dashboard> Updates to check if you have any pending updates.
 Turn on automatic updates to make sure that you are using latest versions always.